brazilofmux/tinymux/mux/NOTES.md

  - It is worth noting that keeping a record of changes in the `#1` character password might save you some flatfile hacking for forgotten passwords.

- - The default port has been changed to 2860.
+ - The default port has been changed to `2860`.
 Change this in the `netmux.conf` or `GAMENAME.conf` file.

  - Always be sure to ftp files in binary mode.
 Otherwise, you can expect your data to be unusable.

- - Default `GAMENAME` will be netmux.
-If you changed the `GAMENAME` in `mux.config`, be sure to change the filenames in `GAMENAME.conf` as well, otherwise, the TinyMUX and (perhaps more importantly), `./Backup`, won't be able to find your DB.
+ - Default `GAMENAME` will be `netmux`.
+If you changed the `GAMENAME` in `mux.config`, be sure to change the filenames in `GAMENAME.conf` as well, otherwise, TinyMUX and (perhaps more importantly), `./Backup`, won't be able to find your DB.

  - Read `wizhelp config parameters` when you get the TinyMUX started.
 If you